pckerneis/Minimal-DIY-Console/spec.md

 On power-on or reset:

 1. Runtime initialises display, input, and audio subsystems.
+2. If a cart named "boot.ccard" exists, load it.
+Else load built-in cart loader.
-2. Cart source is loaded and parsed.
+3. Cart source is loaded and parsed.
-3. On parse error: 🔲 _TBD — display error message, halt, or reset._
+4. On parse error: 🔲 _TBD — display error message, halt, or reset._
-4. Global variable table is initialised (empty).
+5. Global variable table is initialised (empty).
-5. `init()` is called once, if defined.
+6. `init()` is called once, if defined.
-6. Main loop begins.
+7. Main loop begins.

 ### 5.2 Main Loop